Ensign Peak Advisors Inc Sells 9,597 Shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD)

-Ensign Peak Advisors Inc lessened its stake in CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Get Rating) by 5.0% during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 182,139 shares of the company’s stock after selling 9,597 shares during the quarter.
-Ensign Peak Advisors Inc owned approximately 0.08% of CrowdStrike worth $30,019,000 at the end of the most recent reporting period.
+Ensign Peak Advisors Inc reduced its holdings in shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Get Rating) by 5.0% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 182,139 shares of the company’s stock after selling 9,597 shares during the quarter.
+Ensign Peak Advisors Inc owned approximately 0.08% of CrowdStrike worth $30,019,000 as of its most recent SEC filing.

-A number of other large investors also recently modified their holdings of CRWD.
-Mach 1 Financial Group LLC bought a new position in shares of CrowdStrike in the third quarter valued at approximately $27,000.
-Householder Group Estate & Retirement Specialist LLC bought a new stake in CrowdStrike during the third quarter worth $32,000.
-Pin Oak Investment Advisors Inc. lifted its holdings in CrowdStrike by 100.0% during the second quarter.
-Pin Oak Investment Advisors Inc. now owns 200 shares of the company’s stock worth $34,000 after acquiring an additional 100 shares during the period.
-Hudock Inc. bought a new stake in CrowdStrike during the third quarter worth $34,000.
-Finally, New Millennium Group LLC bought a new stake in CrowdStrike during the second quarter worth $35,000.
-Institutional investors own 65.05% of the company’s stock.
+A number of other hedge funds have also bought and sold shares of the business.
+Vanguard Group Inc. lifted its holdings in CrowdStrike by 2.0% during the first quarter.
+Vanguard Group Inc. now owns 12,547,900 shares of the company’s stock worth $2,849,377,000 after acquiring an additional 244,613 shares during the period.
+Jennison Associates LLC lifted its holdings in CrowdStrike by 19.7% during the third quarter.
+Jennison Associates LLC now owns 9,695,501 shares of the company’s stock worth $1,597,916,000 after acquiring an additional 1,597,116 shares during the period.
+Price T Rowe Associates Inc. MD lifted its holdings in CrowdStrike by 17.6% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 4,642,466 shares of the company’s stock worth $782,534,000 after acquiring an additional 693,499 shares during the period.
+JPMorgan Chase & Co. lifted its holdings in CrowdStrike by 34.2% during the second quarter.
+JPMorgan Chase & Co. now owns 2,935,667 shares of the company’s stock worth $494,836,000 after acquiring an additional 748,332 shares during the period.
+Finally, Clearbridge Investments LLC lifted its holdings in CrowdStrike by 14.8% during the second quarter.
+Clearbridge Investments LLC now owns 2,652,702 shares of the company’s stock worth $447,140,000 after acquiring an additional 341,843 shares during the period.
+65.05% of the stock is currently owned by institutional investors.

-In other CrowdStrike news, CAO Anurag Saha sold 1,165 shares of CrowdStrike stock in a transaction dated Wednesday, December 21st.
-The stock was sold at an average price of $108.90, for a total transaction of $126,868.50.
-Following the completion of the sale, the chief accounting officer now owns 33,301 shares of the company’s stock, valued at $3,626,478.90.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In other news, Director Denis Oleary sold 39,448 shares of the business’s stock in a transaction dated Monday, December 19th.
-The stock was sold at an average price of $109.00, for a total value of $4,299,832.00.
-Following the completion of the sale, the director now owns 3,887 shares of the company’s stock, valued at approximately $423,683.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CAO Anurag Saha sold 1,165 shares of the business’s stock in a transaction dated Wednesday, December 21st.
-The shares were sold at an average price of $108.90, for a total value of $126,868.50.
-Following the completion of the sale, the chief accounting officer now directly owns 33,301 shares of the company’s stock, valued at approximately $3,626,478.90.
+In related news, Director Roxanne S. Austin bought 35,000 shares of the stock in a transaction dated Thursday, January 5th.
+The stock was bought at an average price of $96.19 per share, with a total value of $3,366,650.00.
+Following the purchase, the director now owns 100,419 shares in the company, valued at approximately $9,659,303.61.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In related news, Director Roxanne S. Austin bought 35,000 shares of the stock in a transaction dated Thursday, January 5th.
+The stock was bought at an average price of $96.19 per share, with a total value of $3,366,650.00.
+Following the purchase, the director now owns 100,419 shares in the company, valued at approximately $9,659,303.61.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO George Kurtz sold 51,010 shares of the business’s stock in a transaction dated Wednesday, December 21st.
+The shares were sold at an average price of $107.36, for a total value of $5,476,433.60.
+Following the transaction, the chief executive officer now owns 930,164 shares in the company, valued at approximately $99,862,407.04.
 The disclosure for this sale can be found here.
-Insiders sold a total of 109,252 shares of company stock valued at $11,807,218 over the last 90 days.
+In the last quarter, insiders sold 109,252 shares of company stock valued at $11,807,218.
 Insiders own 6.82% of the company’s stock.

 CrowdStrike Stock Performance